sam-gowland/growth_rates/README.md

 For example, using file_target 'expt' will find and analyze '/expt1.xlsx', '/expt2.xlsx', and '/expt3.xlsx' in the 'xlsx' folder together, then tag each of the resulting subdatasets as 'expt1', 'expt2', and 'expt3' respectively.

+## To-do
+Possible future updates:
+* Adding support for fitting growth data to the Gompertz curve
+* More metadata functionality when analyzing large datasets with many experiments